Azure/cosmos-explorer/src/Terminal/README.md

 * There is a "New Cell" button in the CommandBar outside the jupyter iframe which will add a cell inside the notebook.

 # Notes
-* The iframe in the Data Explorer Tab loads jupyter with the server and notebook pathname passed in the query parameters (they're hardcoded right now): cosmosdb-dataexplorer/Product/Portal/DataExplorer/src/Explorer/Tabs/NotebookTab.html
 * The Emulator is located in: C:\Program Files\Azure Cosmos DB Emulator\Packages\DataExplorer
 * Running "jupyter notebook" serves the jupyter traditional frontend.
 There is an alternate frontend also developed by jupyter which is modular and customizable called: JupyterLab.
 We use their "notebook" example in this project slightly modified to pass the server and notebook pathname via iframe url's parameters: https://github.com/jupyterlab/jupyterlab/tree/master/examples/notebook